ABM15/nasscom-vsd-soc-design-program/README.md

 1) Observe different placement modes with Magic
 2) Clone CMOS inverter standard cell design from repository
 3) Explore the inverter layout in Magic
-4) Extraction of SPICE files for inverter with Magic
+4) Extraction of SPICE files for CMOS inverter with Magic
-5) Adjustment of SPICE file for inverter simulation
+5) Adjustment of SPICE file for CMOS inverter simulation
-6) Inverter characterization with ngspice
+6) CMOS inverter characterization with ngspice
 7) Sky130 Tech File Labs

 #### 1 Observe different placement modes with Magic